IAmirKorom/StartApplicationAsyncLibrary/README.md

 >> Hello World!

+In short:
+--
-_In short: {This is a library in nuget for make development easily in asp.net}
+This is a library in nuget for make development easily in asp.net

 Use this code instead "app.run":